-Although the result is the same in the case the low-quality producer is domestic or foreign, the economic intuition underlying the two cases is different.
+Although the result is the same whether the low-quality producer is domestic or foreign, the economic intuition underlying the two cases is different.
 Consider first the case of a foreign low-quality producer.
-Trade costs harm the low-quality foreign firm since they increase the total price paid by consumers for the variant.
+Trade costs harm the low-quality foreign firm because they increase the total price paid by consumers for the variant.
 Then the F-firm reaction is twofold.
-On the one hand it reduces the optimal price it charges on consumers, so as to to dampen the effect of distance on consumers' choice (it is easily ascertained that $\frac{\partial \hat{p}L^F(\cdot)}{\partial t} < 0$ ).
-On the other hand the F-firm attempts to recover the competitive edge eroded by (increased) distance by increasing the utility consumers derive from low-quality consumption through an increase in quality.
-On top of this, notice that the quality increase makes the domestic and foreign products more similar, harshening further price competition.
+On the one hand, it reduces the optimal price it charges on consumers, so as to dampen the effect of distance on consumers' choice (it is easily ascertained that $\frac{\partial \hat{p}i^F(\cdot)}{\partial t} < 0$ ).
+On the other hand, the F-firm attempts to recover the competitive edge eroded by (increased) distance by increasing the utility consumers derive from low-quality consumption through an increase in quality.
+On top of this, notice that the quality increase makes the domestic and foreign products more similar, intensifying further price competition.
 Consider now the case where the low-quality producer is domestic.
 An increase in the transport costs causes an increase in the total price consumers have to pay for the high-quality variant, making it less attractive and dampening price competition.
-Consequently, the domestic low-quality producer can increase the quality level of its good (and extract more surplus from consumers), and yet avoid to engage in a fiercer price war due to more homogeneous goods.
+Consequently, the domestic low-quality producer can increase the quality level of its good (and extract more surplus from consumers), and still avoid engagement in a fiercer price war due to more homogeneous goods.